 The AAEP's mission is to promote the health and welfare of the horse.
-Although the focus of the AAEP Racing Task Force has primarily been the Thoroughbred racing industry, nearly all of the recommendations put forth are relevant to other racing breeds in the United States.
-To this end the AAEP is eager to assist the racing industry in reforming policies and practices in order to enhance the safety and welfare of the horse by putting the horse first.
+The AAEP is eager to assist the Quarter Horse racing industry in reforming policies and practices in order to enhance the safety and welfare of the horse by putting the horse first.
 We believe that this effort, based upon what's best for the horse, will also be the key to restoring public confidence in the racing industry.
 Simply put, what is good for the horse is good for racing.